-Many thanks to Leon Batman, John Birchmeier, Ian Brady, Andy Chechlacz, Ron Drummond, Frank Goldthorpe, Vic Hayes, the late Eddie Hayman, Glen Hunter, Lindsay Addison Jones, Walter Knight, Duncan Macauslan, the late Leon Manny, Ted McDonald, Bill Niven, Allan Ofak and the late Jim O’Neil, who have all helped provide information and timetables and contributed in various ways.
+Many thanks to Leon Batman, John Birchmeier, Ian Brady, Andy Chechlacz, Ron Drummond, the late Frank Goldthorpe, the late Vic Hayes, the late Eddie Hayman, Glen Hunter, Lindsay Addison Jones, Walter Knight, Duncan Macauslan, the late Leon Manny, Ted McDonald, Bill Niven, Allan Ofak, the late Jim O’Neil and Trevor Woolley, who have all helped provide information and timetables and contributed in various ways.
 And anyone else whom I have inadvertently omitted.

 I am grateful to John Clifton of The Little Website Company for setting up the original website, and to Matthew Murray of Forest Webs for the current site.